sujeet-ssv/JMeter_SSE_Simulation/README.md

 └─ Complete answer: 11,500ms (User already reading)
 ```
 **The problem?** Traditional tools measure streaming completion, not streaming START—the metric users care about.

+### What We Really Need to Measure:
+For chat applications and AI assistants, the most important metric is:
+Time to First Response (TTFR)
+(a.k.a.
+Time to First Token / Time to First Chunk)

+**This metric answers one critical question: ** How long does the user wait before they feel the system has responded?

 ### The Solution: Custom SSE Simulation (Groovy code) using JSR223 Sampler in JMeter
 #### How It Works in Your Script: